grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/05 Running distributed tests.md

 Well written scripts will allow for variability to support multiple scenarios and to avoid hard-coding values that tend to change.
 These could be anything from passwords to target urls, in addition to system options.

-We can pass this data as environment variables for use with each pod executing your script.
+We can pass this data as [environment variables](/misc/glossary/#environment-variables) for use with each pod executing your script.
-This can be defined explicitly within the `CustomResource`, or by referencing a `ConfigMap` or `Secret`.
+This can be defined explicitly within the `K6` resource, or by referencing a `ConfigMap` or `Secret`.

 <CodeGroup labels={["run-k6-with-vars.yaml"]} lineNumbers={[]} showCopyButton={[true]}>